davebraze/OtoP-2/readme.md

 the Yale HPC's Omega cluster.

 In each case, we assume that the Mikenet library itself has already been downloaded and compiled on the target platform.
-See MikeNet_notes.txt for installation issues of Mikenet.
+See ./Mikenet/MikeNet_notes.txt and installation packages there for installation issues of Mikenet.

 ## Local Workstation